nvcVincent/CoinCod-1/README.md

 Introduction
 -----------------

 CoinCod is unique auction system design to bring users with the same taste together and get their dream products at a best deal.
 The system can easily be setup by changing config.php according to your local machine setup.
 A couple local server can be use to setup the system.
-Below are some recommended off the shelf packed local server:
+Some recommended off the shelf packed local server such as XAMPP, WAMP or MAMP.
-	1. XAMPP
-	2. WAMP
-	3. MAMP

 Setup